dethancosta/tuirnal/roadmap.md

 - [x] write basic cli
 - [x] write tui with bubble-tea
 - [x] refactor file creation/storage
+- [ ] format entry-view list so that dates are aligned
 - [ ] !! implement read-journal page
 - [x] !! include command hints at bottom of each page
 - [x] Include date of creation in entryView
 - [x] Include list of entries in current journal for entryView
 - [ ] Check for and deny blank titles/names
-- [ ] Make it prettier and fluid with charmbracelet/lipgloss
+- [ ] Make it prettier and resizable with charmbracelet/lipgloss
 - [ ] Switch from bbolt to sqlite
 - [ ] rewrite to better handle tags for querying
 	- [ ] ? migrate to sqlite